samthebest/dump/agile-data-and-tdd.md

 In essence you are coupling your output to yourself and your environment.
 Use the environment to write the code, but plan to deliver something independent of that environment.
 The solution is to maintain two repositories, one for libraries and entry points, the other for notebooks.
 Use the notebooks for playing, fiddling and exploring, but also use an IDE to produce production worthy code that has tests and commit this into the other repository.

-In my other post on [Cross Functional Teams](LINK) I'll go into more detail on how one should maintain two repositories.
+This post goes into detail as to how one can maintain two repositories: https://www.linkedin.com/pulse/agile-data-code-structure-quality-sam-savage

 #### Model Performance

 What is the definition of passing for model performance?
 Don't we just look at the ROCs and say "yup, ship it, looks fine"?
 No, we have a use case and that use case ought to be able determine a few desirable score-thresholds along with a minimum level of acceptable performance.
 Then you can write a test that at thresholds A, B and C say, the models precision say, is greater than the acceptable levels of A', B' and C' say.

 Not only does this mean you now have a nice way to automatically test your model, you have also thought a lot about the business value of that model to arrive at the test.
-Now you won't waste any time over optimising a model, focusing on measures of performance that are not relevant or focusing on completely meaningless measures of accuracy like AUC (which I won't digress into, but I'll save for another post).
+Now you won't waste any time over optimising a model nor focus on measures of performance that do not have clear business meaning.

 #### Speed Tests and Slow Jobs

 This is a genuine problem because we ideally want tests to run quickly, which often just isn't the case with Big Data.
-Tests can be similar to the above, that is we have some "acceptable limit" on how long the jobs should take.
-The best advice to give is to have a good CI pipeline that automatically runs nightly tests on your develop branch on a realistic cluster.
+Performance tests can be similar to accuracy tests, that is we have some "acceptable limit" on how long the jobs should take.
+Ideally have a good CI pipeline that automatically runs nightly tests on your develop branch on a realistic cluster.
 Provided your team correctly practices a good git-flow workflow if you introduce a bug that slows your job down at least you will probably find out tomorrow.
 That's not as good as the sub minute times in web development, but it's better than finding out just before you want to release.

-Another trick which can work well for jobs that are known to downscale (i.e. work on less nodes but just slower) is to make your dev cluster much larger than your prod cluster so you can develop faster.
+Another trick which can work well for jobs that are known to downscale (i.e. work on less nodes but just slower) is to make your dev cluster much larger than your prod cluster so you can speed up your development cycle.

 #### Resource Problems